Initializing Schema

 Summary

 Initializing the database after schema creation is a simple process with CQL.
-After defining your tables and relationships using CQL::Schema.build
+After defining your tables and relationships using CQL::Schema.define

 , you can call the init